A competitive hotel credit card with robust airfare and hotel perks.

-If you’re a regular with brands like Westin and Sheraton, you’ll find a lot to like in the Starwood Preferred Guest® Credit Card.
-The card’s 2x points per dollar spent on Starwood means you’ll quickly accumulate Starpoints, which you can redeem for free hotel stays.
-Just a few thousand Starpoints can buy you a stay at Sheraton, Le Méridien, Four Points by Sheraton properties, Element Hotels and more.
+If you’re a regular with brands like Westin and Sheraton, you’ll find a lot to like in the The Starwood Preferred Guest® Credit Card from American Express.
+The card’s 6x points at Starwood Preferred Guest® (SPG®) and Marriott Rewards® properties means you’ll quickly accumulate rewards, which you can redeem for free hotel stays.
+Beginning August 18, 2018, you can book standard SPG® and Marriott Rewards® rooms starting from 7,500 points.

-Throw in 2x points per dollar spent at Marriott, and you have a solid hotel card already.
-But the Starwood Preferred Guest® Credit Card won’t just bring you resort stays — it also lets you redeem Starpoints for free airfare through SPG Flights on more than 150 airlines.
-And if you’re part of a frequent flyer program, chances are you can transfer your Starpoints at a 1:1 ratio.
-These are valuable perks that elevate Starwood Preferred Guest® Credit Card from general travel cards.
+The The Starwood Preferred Guest® Credit Card from American Express won’t just bring you resort stays — it also lets you redeem points for airfare and car rentals through Marriott’s Air+Car program.
+Furthermore, you can transfer your points to over 40 airlines.
+These are valuable perks that elevate the The Starwood Preferred Guest® Credit Card from American Express.

-Of course, you’ll get most value out of the Starwood Preferred Guest® Credit Card if you’re a loyal Starwood customer.
-If you love sampling properties from different brands, consider a general travel credit card like the Chase Sapphire Preferred® credit card, the Barclaycard Arrival Plus® World Elite Mastercard® or the Bank of America® Travel Rewards credit card.
+Of course, you’ll get the most value out of the The Starwood Preferred Guest® Credit Card from American Express if you’re a loyal customer of SPG® and Marriott Rewards® properties.
+If you love sampling properties from different brands, consider a general travel credit card like the Chase Sapphire Preferred® credit card, Barclaycard Arrival® Plus World Elite Mastercard® or Bank of America® Travel Rewards credit card.

-Marriott International bought Starwood Hotels and Resorts Worldwide in late 2016, and they’re finally merging membership rewards programs.
+Marriott International bought Starwood Hotels and Resorts Worldwide in late 2016, and they’ve finally merged membership rewards programs.

-After that, every purchase you make with your card earns you 2x points.
-Every purchase at Starwood or Marriott properties and online stores earns you an addition 4x points for a total of 1 points per dollar spent.
+Now, every purchase you make with your card earns you 2x points.
+Every purchase at participating Starwood Prefered Guest® and Marriott Rewards® properties and establishments earns you an additional 4x points for a total of 6 points per dollar spent.

 New airline partners

-Not only will you earn more points, but you’ll also have access to additional airline partners, including Qantas, JetBlue and Turkish Airlines.
-You can still transfer points, and you’ll get 3 points for every mile.
-And for every 60,000 points you convert to miles, you’ll get a 15,000 point bonus for a total of 25,000 miles in the airline program of your choice.
+Not only will you earn more points, you now have access to additional airline partners, including Qantas, JetBlue and Turkish Airlines.
+You can still transfer points, which occurs at a 3:1 ratio.
+For every 60,000 points you convert to miles, you’ll get a 15,000-point bonus for a total of 25,000 miles in the airline program of your choice.

-You’ll likely want to combine these accounts to create a single account and profile, helping you to earn more points to reach Elite status faster.
-Update your email so that you’re sure to be notified when it’s time to take action.
+You’ll likely want to combine these accounts to create a single account and profile, helping you earn more points to reach Elite status faster.
+Update your email so you’ll be notified when it’s time to take action.

 Annual free night award.